goexts/generic/docs/api.md

 ```

 Package settings provides type\-safe configuration management with default value handling.

+Package settings implements the functions, types, and interfaces for the module.

 Package settings provides utility functions for coalescing values of various types.